LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/1_Finite Clause/1_Syntactic function1.md

 4. Discussions
     - Comparative constructions should not be tagged (e.g., *so (ADV) ADJ that...*):
         - *It was **so simple that** it will become complex.*
-        - *It's only if the sample is **so bad, so contradictory to the hypothesis that** we're going to rejct it*
+        - *It's only if the sample is **so bad, so contradictory to the hypothesis that** we're going to reject it*
         - NOT tag either *become* or *reject* in two examples above.

 ---